eshwarsrinivasan/CucumberAssignment/README.md

 Running Test using CMD CLI:
  1. Install maven > 3.6
  2. Run command "mvn test".
 This will identify the TestRunner created within the project where you can define the location of feature file and step definition.

+Future enhancements:
+ 1. Implementation of log4j for standard logging.
+ 2. Use of cucumber report using plugins in Test Runner file.